-Kelly Lindsey is a meditation teacher, mind-body therapist, co-founder of Dakini Meditative, and mother of three.
-She is passionate about serving children and families in the Shambhala Community of which she has been a part for over 20 years.
+Kelly Lindsey is a meditation teacher, BodyMind therapist, and mother of three children.
+She has been serving children and families in the Shambhala Community for over 20 years.

 Nicole Pressly Wolf is a freelance editor in Boulder, after selling her NY publishing company in 2014.
 As a practicing Buddhist since the early 90s, Nicole is a graduate of the University of Colorado, where she discovered the profound affects of nature and the dharma.
 After two decades in New York City, where Nicole coordinated and substitute taught Shambhala NYC’s children’s program while her two boys were in the Tigers and Lions, the family decided to make a more permanent camp in Boulder.
 She is currently expanding that camp to create a homestead and micro business on their new land.

 While continuing to hold the role of Family & Children Programming at the Boulder Shambhala Center, she is thrilled that her two sons will be on the land early for Sun Camp.
 Nicole is so happy to return for her 5th year as co-director and second teacher for Rites of Passage.
 She is deeply grateful for her husband Ben Wolf’s love, support and laughter.